Understanding Car Warranties & Insurance in the Philippines

 Car warranties and insurance are both protective measures that serve different purposes.

-A warranty is a promise from the manufacturer that your car will run as intended for a certain period, and if it doesn't, they've got you covered.
+A warranty is a promise from the manufacturer that your car will run as intended for a specific period, and if it doesn't, they will cover the issue.

-On the other hand, insurance protects you against financial loss in case of theft, accidents, or damage—events that we all hope never to encounter.
+On the other hand, insurance protects you against financial loss in the event of theft, accidents, or damage, which are all events that we hope never to encounter.

 Understanding Car Warranties in the Philippines